NYC’S PREMIER HUB FOR NEW TALENT

 Projects invited into residency for a focused period of work and exploration culminating in a series of workshop performances.

-WHAT'S NEXT:Stay tuned for info about our next Project Residency!
+WHAT'S NEXT:Stay Tuned for the Next Project Residency!

 Full world premiere productions of original, innovative projects conceived at Ars Nova and shaped through our development programs.